satheshshiva/Adguard-Home-Browser-Ext/README.md

 <h4 align="center">Extension to control AdGuard Home DNS from your browser</h4>

 ## AdGuard Home Browser Extension
-This browser extension controls the protection of [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) right from your browser.
+This extension controls the protection of [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) right from your browser.

 ## Features:
 ✓ Disable protection for specific time